sntran/craftybox/README.markdown

 Due to switching mostly to server-side, I cannot maintain the development environment fo this project any more.

+In the mean time, @Sulter is maintaining a fork at: https://github.com/Sulter/craftybox

 # CraftyBox

 Here are some components I am working on to help using Box2D in Crafty.js ([web](http://craftyjs.com/) | [github](https://github.com/craftyjs/Crafty)) engine.